 Ching Wei Sooi

-He holds a MA in Peace, Security and International Law from King’s College London, graduating with distinction, as well as a BA (Hons) in Political Science and International Relations from the University of Western Australia.
-In addition, Ching Wei has participated in fellowships with the SIPRI Summer School in Sweden, and the Nuclear Nonproliferation Education and Research Centre at KAIST university in South Korea.
+He holds an MA in Peace, Security and International Law from King’s College London, graduating with Distinction, as well as a BA (Hons) in Political Science and International Relations from the University of Western Australia.
+In addition, Ching Wei has participated in competitive fellowships run by the SIPRI Summer School in Sweden and the Nuclear Nonproliferation Education and Research Centre at KAIST university in South Korea.

 Meet Our Authors